Bandwidth-Samples/in-app-calling-notification-service-demo/README.md

 # Description

 This sample app demonstrates using Bandwidth's In App Calling product to make outbound calls from a browser and receive inbound calls from a PSTN number.

-The app uses the Bandwidth Voice API to create calls and the Bandwidth Messaging API to send and receive messages.
+The app uses the Bandwidth Voice API to handle the call legs from the browser and customer, and bridge them together.

 The app is built using a React frontend and a python FastAPI backend, using Redis PubSub to broker messages between the 2 via websocket.